You want smart political talk without the meltdowns?

 Yeah.

-I mean, good lord, it's to me it's the definition of corruption.
+I mean, good lord, it's to me, it's the definition of corruption.

 Let me come back to something you said a moment ago.

-Quote, the Biden's father and son together apparently followed a business model offering access to the highest levels of power in Washington in exchange for big money, international deals, end of quote.
+In fact, I'll quote from your book, Red Handed: The Bidens, father, and son together apparently followed a business model offering access to the highest levels of power in Washington in exchange for big money, international deals.

 And Peter, this is while the elder Biden was vice president of the United States, right?

-Yeah, and that's the key ingredient here, Greg, uh, as you know, uh, you know, with the Clintons, Bill Clinton's speaking fees doubled or tripled overnight when his wife became Secretary of State in 2009.
+As you know, with the Clintons, Bill Clinton's speaking fees doubled or tripled overnight when his wife became Secretary of State in 2009.

-It's not because he came more eloquent, uh, it's because foreign entities wanted to pay them to get access.
+It's not because he came more eloquent, it's because foreign entities wanted to pay them to get access.

 It's the same thing with the Bidens.

-Um, Hunter Biden sets up an international finance firm called Rosemont in June of 2009.
+Hunter Biden sets up an international finance firm called Rosemont in June of 2009.

 This is, you know, what, five months after his father is sworn as vice president of the United States.